Effects of dust and dirt

 A plugged heatsink is worthless for cooling.
 It will get hotter and hotter with the component it is trying to cool.
-A sign of this happening is the computer becomes much louder as the fan has to spin faster and faster to perform normal duties.
+A sign of this happening is that the computer becomes louder as the fan has to spin faster to perform regular duties.
 Don't ignore a louder than usual computer.

 This video card went with a loud bang, described as a firecracker.
 However, the end-user needed the computer and kept using it until it froze or crashed.
 Repeating the process over and over again.
 The video card got hot enough to change the board's color from red to brown in spots, and by using it, the end-user risked fire and possibly ruined the computer.

 Fans can get so clogged with dust that they can be rendered ineffective.
 Fans are constantly forcing dust onto the heatsinks eventually; this build-up can stop the fan from spinning at all.
-It is important to open you computer case and dust the inside once every six months for dusty environments, once a year for normal amounts of dust.
+It is vital to open your computer case and dust the inside once every six months for dusty environments, once a year for average amounts of dust.
 People who have indoor pets or smokers need to clean their PC more often.

-When using compressed air cans be sure to keep the can upright to prevent spraying liquefied gas onto your computers components.
-Cans of compressed air are not good for the environment and can be dangerous due to the very cold gases.
+When using compressed air cans, be sure to keep the can upright to prevent spraying liquefied gas onto your computer's components.
+Cans of compressed air are not environmentally friendly and can be dangerous due to the very cold gases.
 Blowing directly against the skin at close range can burn very quickly.
 PCMD recommends a small blower instead of compressed air cans.

 Do not try and dust the inside of CDs and DVD players.
 Do not blow air directly into an open or closed DVD, CD-ROM, or Blu-ray drive to prevent fouling the laser with dust.

-Before you begin cleaning your PC pcmd just wants you to know If you choose to use anything to dust your computer pcmd takes no responsibility if things go wrong.
-The tips outlined are for information purposes only and do not state that anyone can or should dust their own PC.
+Before you begin cleaning your PC, PCMD wants you to know If you choose to use anything to dust your computer, PCMD takes no responsibility if things go wrong.
+The tips outlined are for information purposes only and do not state that anyone can or should dust their PC.